What is an Abscessed Tooth?

 What are the signs and symptoms of an Abscessed Tooth?

 - There is a pimple or swelling on the gum that is also filled with pus.
-The pimple is referred to as a draining fistula and this can usually be ruptured to release the pus.
+A pimple is referred to as a draining fistula and this can usually be ruptured to release the pus.
 Evidently, this is a very noticeable indication of infection.
-Further, other tooth abscess signs are unpleasant odor in the mouth or bad taste.
+Further, other tooth abscess signs are an unpleasant odor in the mouth or bad taste.

 - There is discomfort or pain in pressing on the tooth or when eating.
 The abscess that has disseminated in the tip of the root causes the bones and gums to be affected.
 At times, the pulsating or throbbing pain is so serious that it can no longer be relieved with pain medications.
 Moreover, this is commonly linked with the spread of the infection and eventually causes more pressure on the nearby structures of bones and gums.

 - The fall-out of the neurotic pulp which flows into the permeable layer of the tooth causes discoloration which turns the tooth in dark color as compared to the neighboring teeth.

 - There are cases when an abscessed tooth does not any symptoms at all.
 Since the tooth has lost its capability to feel stimuli or has lost its vitality, there may be no discomfort or pain linked to it.
 But, the abscess is still present and may still disperse the infection.

 - Occasionally, an abscessed tooth is diagnosed during X-ray exam where the patient has not encountered any symptoms of this condition.